Sony Cyber-shot S70 retro review

 As I’ve mentioned in reviews of other 3 Megapixel models from around the Year 2000, it represented a turning point not just in price, but in resolution, being the first time digital images really became usable for me.

 The S85 was the last S model in this boxy shape, with Sony launching and experimenting with multiple alternative series, including the popular P range.
-The S returned now and again, but not with the impact of the S70 and S85 which to me are boxy classics of the day and ideal for collectors.Check prices at Amazon, B&H, Adorama, eBay or Wex.
-Alternatively get yourself a copy of my In Camera book or treat me to a coffee!
+The S returned now and again, but not with the impact of the S70 and S85 which to me are boxy classics of the day and ideal for collectors.Lost, deleted or corrupted photos?
+I recover mine with Stellar Photo Recovery!
+PS - if you enjoy my reviews, videos and guides, you can support me my treating yourself to a copy of my In Camera book or by treating me to a coffee!
 Thanks!